opendaylight/docs/docs/getting-started-guide/concepts_and_tools.rst

 * **Apache Karaf** provides a lightweight runtime to install the Karaf features you want to implement and is included in the OpenDaylight platform software.
   By default, OpenDaylight has no pre-installed features.
-* After installing OpenDaylight, you install your selected features using the Karaf console to expand networking capabilities.
-In the Karaf feature list below are the ones you’re most likely to use when creating your network environment.

-  As a short example of installing a Karaf feature, OpenDaylight offers Application Layer Traffic Optimization (ALTO).
-The Karaf feature to install ALTO is odl-alto-release.
-On the Karaf console, the command to install it is:

-  feature:install odl-alto-release

 * Model-Driven Service Abstraction Layer (MD-SAL) is the OpenDaylight framework that allows developers to create new Karaf features in the form of services